seqan/seqan/manual/source/Infrastructure/Use/CMakeBuildDirs.rst

 Why would you need more than one build directory or more than one IDE project file?
 This is very useful

-* if you want use the same set of source files from multiple version of the same IDE (e.g. two Visual Studio versions),
+* if you want to use the same set of source files from multiple version of the same IDE (e.g. two Visual Studio versions),
 * if you want to have both debug builds (for debugging) and release builds (for performance tests) in paralell,
 * if you have your source files stored on a shared network location and want to have build files on two computer and/or operating systems, or
 * if you want to build the sources with two different compilers or compiler versions at the same time (e.g. to see whether you can figure out compiler errors better from the messages by another compiler).